jsx-eslint/eslint-plugin-react/docs/rules/no-unused-prop-types.md

-# Prevent definitions of unused prop types (no-unused-prop-types)
+# Prevent definitions of unused prop types (react/no-unused-prop-types)

 Warns you if you have defined a prop type but it is never being used anywhere.